 Check out the Adobe Character Animator Puppet Store page;

 After opening Adobe Character animator choose File > Import and locate the .puppet file you wish to use.
+You can view a more detailed tutorial here;

-First, make a backup of the .puppet file, as any changes could break the puppet.
 In Adobe Character Animator, select the puppet you wish to edit.
 Then select Edit > Edit Original.
 This will launch Photoshop or Illustrator (depending on where the puppet was created).
 After making changes, save your artwork.
 Character Animator will immediately update the puppet to reflect those changes.